tildearrow/furnace/doc/2-interface/components.md

 using the scroll wheel while holding Ctrl will change the slider's value by small amounts.

-right-clicking or Ctrl-clicking or a slider (Command-click on macOS) will turn it into a number input field, allowing you to input precise values. once you click away it will become a slider again.
+right-clicking or Ctrl-clicking on a slider (Command-click on macOS) will turn it into a number input field, allowing you to input precise values. once you click away it will become a slider again.

 ## windows